| We like arguing things which nobody

 isn't; a few countries insist on having their own calendars,

+although it doesn't do them any good.
 As there was nearly 200 years of inconvenience

 as a result of this delay caused by excessive British independence